sirdog9001/EnduraNet-Docs/docs/how-to/edit-history.md

 | Bypass validation rules for this submission | N/A | Bypasses business logic. **Only visible to those with `can_bypass_validate`** |

 Once you are done, click `Add Certification History`.

+## Finding a Record
+Because there is not an obvious name for certification history records a record's [UID](search-history.md) is used for the selection dropdown.
+This is a unique identifier assigned to every instance of a certification event.

+To find the UID of the record you'd like to manipulate go to the *Certification History* tab and use the table's search bar.
+Once you've found the record, copy or remember it's UID, then return to the editing form.
+You'll select that number for the `Certification History to Edit` field.